-Los Angeles is filled with incredible halloween-themed events, and an enthusiastic entertainment-savvy population that does not disappoint when it comes to lavish and over-the-top costumes.
-Every year on October 31, Los Angeles transforms from the city of angels into the city of sexy beasts, seductive demons, provocative zombies, and other risqué takes on our favorite halloween costumes.
+Los Angeles is filled with incredible Halloween-themed events and an enthusiastic entertainment-savvy population that does not disappoint when it comes to lavish and over-the-top costumes.
+Every year on October 31, Los Angeles transforms from the city of angels into the city of sexy beasts, seductive demons, naughty Pirate Boots, provocative zombies, and other risqué takes on our favorite Halloween costumes.

 Friday, October 28th, 2016 at the California Science Center

-Halloweenie is arguably one the most well-known and longest running gay halloween events in the city.
+Halloweenie is arguably one of the most well-known and longest-running gay Halloween events in the city.
 This year they have relocated to their fabulous new location at the California Science Center!
 The theme is “Ghouls, Ghosts, and Guys,” and it welcomes a gay, lesbian, unidentified, or allied demographic.

-DJ’s this year include grammy winner Dave Aude, The Abbey West Hollywood resident DJ superstar DJ Dawna Montell, Jeremy Blacklow, Beau Dasher, and George Figares.
+DJs this year include Grammy winner Dave Aude, The Abbey West Hollywood resident DJ superstar DJ Dawna Montell, Jeremy Blacklow, Beau Dasher, and George Figures.